georgyzaouk/cyp3a4-hem-docking-analysis/README.md

 ## Interaction Analysis

 The top-docked HEM pose showed stable positioning within the CYP3A4 binding pocket.
-The interaction analysis identified hydrogen bonding interactions involving residues such as:
+Hydrogen bonding interactions were identified with residues including:

 - ARG105
 - TRP126